Sareeta Domingo

 Sareeta Ayodeley Domingo (1980 – 12 September 2025) was a British author, editor, publisher and blogger.
 She held senior positions at Mills & Boon, Trapeze Books and Jacaranda Books.
 Her adult novels included The Nearness of You (2016), If I Don't Have You (2020) and Possibility (2025).
 She edited the collection Who's Loving You: Love Stories by Women of Colour (2021).
-Domingo also wrote young adult (YA) fiction as S A Domingo.
-Her second YA novel Love on the Main Stage (2020) was shortlisted for Lancashire Book of the Year.
+Domingo also wrote young adult fiction as S A Domingo.
+Her second young adult novel Love on the Main Stage (2020) was shortlisted for Lancashire Book of the Year.

 Early life and education

 Domingo and her twin brother were born to parents Larry and Valda.
-She spent her early life in Camberwell, South London and East Sussex before moving to Bahrain at age 9 for her father's work.
-At age 16, Domingo returned to England for boarding school at Cranbrook School while the family settled in Tunbridge Wells.
+She spent her early life in Camberwell, South London, and East Sussex before moving to Bahrain when she was nine years old for her father's work.
+At the age of 16, Domingo returned to England for boarding school at Cranbrook School, while the family settled in Tunbridge Wells.
 She graduated with a degree in Comparative American Literature from the University of Warwick in 2002.